openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 4. To test change, open a new terminal.
 You will see `[setupvars.sh] OpenVINO environment initialized`.

 Sample applications is now ready to start.
-To learn about how to run a particular sample, read the sample documentation by clicking the sample name in the samples
+To learn about how to run a particular sample, go to the documentation by clicking the name of a chosen sample from the list above.

 ### Get Ready for Running the Sample Applications on Windows*